Mazurevitz/MacMouseMover/README.md

 # MacMouseMover

-A lightweight, open-source macOS menubar app that prevents your Mac from sleeping and screen saver from activating.
+A lightweight, open-source macOS menubar app that prevents your Mac from going idle and keeps the screen awake.

-Perfect for keeping your screen awake during presentations, long downloads, or when you need to appear "active" while working remotely.
+Useful for presentations, monitoring dashboards, long-running tasks, downloads, video calls, or anytime you need your Mac to stay active without manual interaction.

 ![MacMouseMover Screenshot](screenshot.jpeg)